Ballistics: Projectiles

 A projectile is any object projected into space (empty or not) by the exertion of a force.
 Although any object in motion through space (for example a thrown baseball) is a projectile, the term most commonly refers to a weapon.
 Mathematical equations of motion are used to analyze projectile trajectory.

 Examples of projectiles include balls, arrows, bullets, artillery shells, wingless rockets, etc.

 Projectile launchers

 Throwing

 Baseball throws can exceed 100 mph.

 Throwing is the launching of a projectile by hand.
 Although some other animals can throw, humans are unusually good throwers due to their high dexterity and good timing capabilities, and it is believed that this is an evolved trait.
 Evidence of human throwing dates back 2 million years.
-The 90 mph throwing speed found in many athletes far exceeds the speed at which chimpanzees can throw things, which is about 20 mph.
+The 145 km/h throwing speed found in many athletes far exceeds the speed at which chimpanzees can throw things, which is about 32 km/h.
 This ability reflects the ability of the human shoulder muscles and tendons to store elasticity until it is needed to propel an object.